johanvanhelden/dockerhero/readme.md

 $ docker-compose start
 ```

-And to stop the containers:
+### Stopping

+To stop the containers, simple stop the `docker-compose up` process using `ctrl-c`.

+If you had it running in the background, you can use:

 ```
-$ docker-compose stop
+$ docker-compose start
 ```

-### Laravel's public folder
+### Laravel public folder
 If you are working with a default Laravel project, you will probably get a `File not found.` error.
 This is because Laravel uses a `public` folder instead of a `public_html` folder.
 Dockerhero is configured out-of-the-box to use a `public_html` as the root.

 There are a few ways to solve this: